 If you have anything left at the end of the summer term which just won’t fit in your car to take home, the Big Give is here to help!
 It couldn’t be simpler to donate your unwanted clothes, duvets, pots, pans, crockery, tins of food, rugs, golf clubs, small items of furniture or almost anything else you might have.

 The University urges you not to bring a car to Bristol unless it is essential.
 Bristol is a heavily congested city and on-street parking near the University is limited and expensive (nearby streets have parking meters).

 In residential areas close to the University most kerb-side space is taken up by local residents and people who work nearby.
 Student cars parked in the road and rarely moved all term are a source of frustration to residents who can't find a parking space near their home and need to use their cars every day.
-The Council have introduced residents permit parking schemes in some areas close to the University, which may restrict your access to parking.
+The Council have introduced residents permit parking schemes in many areas close to the University, which may restrict your access to parking.
 Check before bringing a car to Bristol.